bhooraj/bhooraj-blog/_posts/2019-07-31-development-evironment-for-drupal-8-with-lando.md

   - cms
   - drupal 8
 ---
-Developing a Drupal 8 site or blog with a hosting plan that support Drupal 8 installation is relatively easy to do than doing it locally.
+Developing a Drupal 8 site or blog with a hosting plan that supports Drupal 8 installation is relatively easy to do than doing it locally.
 This adds to the upfront cost, even though you just wanted to see how Drupal 8 works.

 <!--more-->